-How taxes will work for investors in India when investing in the US
+How taxes will work when buying US stocks for Indian investors

 Note: if you are interested in learning more about the intersection of US investing and technology, please subscribe to our podcast here

 Vested’s mission is to make investing in the US stock market simple for investors from India.
 We have made reporting Indian taxes easy when you are an Indian resident buying US stocks.
 In this article, we will give you a primer on how taxes work when buying US stocks from India.
 And to further simplify the process – the Vested Application will create a report that you can easily submit to your tax preparer, with everything that you would need to file.
 Ok – on the primer.